andrewmoise/grits/README.md

 The frontend shell tool `facl()` is used to modify directory permissions.
 Run `help('facl')` to see more about how to use it.

-Note that the `referer` is such a critical piece of this security that it *must* be specified with any grant of permissions.
-If you really want to grant access to any referer (such as making `/lib` world-readable), then call `facl()` with referer set to `"*"`.
-If you want to grant access to a piece of the filesystem to yourself (the human), then generally the referer should be the Gimbal shell page, which will avoid granting access also to any piece of code or any Gimbal page you ever run as yourself.
+Note that the `origin` is such a critical piece of this security that it *must* be specified with any grant of permissions.
+If you really want to grant access to any origin (such as if you are hosting files on a vhost designed to be media for a separate external site), then call `facl()` with origin set to `"*"`.
+If you want to grant access to a piece of the filesystem to yourself (the human), then generally the origin should be set to `"/"` which resolves to the core vhost's origin.

 Note: All of these permissions are only enforced at the namespace level.
 Blobs comprising your filesystem are still stored in plaintext and handed out to anyone who knows the CID.
-That's a stronger protection than it might sound, but don't put anything that's actually secret into this store without encrypting it separately.

-(Like I said, don't use this in production yet, basically.)
+Don't put anything in this filesystem that you seriously want to keep secret, in other words.
+The long-run plan for actual security is via cryptography on the client as opposed to via keeping CIDs secret

 #### Chaining